 Disciplinary policies often list examples of gross misconduct, so serious or persistent harassment and/or bullying should be included.
 IT usage policies should also set out what is legitimate and acceptable email and internet use and confirm that workers should not use these systems to engage in harassment or bullying.
 It is not enough just to have these policies on paper and pay lip service to them.
 Employers need to ensure their policies are followed in practice.
-The Equality and Human Rights Commission (EHRC) has published technical guidance on sexual harassment and harassment at work, which contains a useful section on taking steps to prevent and respond to harassment.
-We consider this quidance in more detail in our article here.
-At the moment it is not legally binding but can be referred to in a harassment claim and taken into account by employment tribunals.
+The EHRC has published technical guidance on sexual harassment and harassment at work, which contains a useful section on taking steps to prevent and respond to harassment.
+This is not legally binding, but can be referred to in a harassment claim and taken into account by employment tribunals.